- How does home insurance cover hurricane damage?

 - Other structures.
 This coverage pays to repair or replace structures on your property that aren’t attached to the house, like a shed.

 - Personal property.
-This covers all of your personal property; it is usually an actual cash value coverage unless you choose to add replacement cost to your policy for personal property.
+This covers all of your personal property up to the policy limits, which are usually 50% to 70% of the dwelling coverage, at actual cash value on a standard policy, unless you have added replacement cost to your policy for personal property.

 - Additional living expenses (ALE).
-This provides reimbursement for additional living expenses incurred due to the inability to live in your home while repairs are being done on a covered loss.
+This provides reimbursement for additional living expenses incurred due to the inability to live in your home while repairs are being done on a covered loss, up to your policy limits which are often 30% of the dwelling coverage.
 It will also pay for a hotel if you are forced to leave your home under a hurricane evacuation order.

 What hurricane damage is not covered by homeowners insurance?